 The darkroom, at boarding school, was a revelation and became the space where Sean began experimenting with photography.
 Once home, on weekends and school-holidays, he escaped into the music videos of MTV’s golden age.

-These two interests led to photographing and directing music videos for independent South African musicians, most notably Die Antwoord, peaking in the video Zef-Side, which was exhibited at the Solomon R. Guggenheim Museum, New York, in 2010, as well as the Guggenheim Museums in Bilboa, Berlin and Venice.
+These two interests led to photographing and directing music videos for independent South African musicians, most notably Die Antwoord, peaking in the video Zef Side which was exhibited at the Solomon R. Guggenheim Museum, New York, in 2010, as well as the Guggenheim Museums in Bilboa, Berlin and Venice.

 New York Times – “The Home Video rises to Museum Grade”

-Zef-Side won the D&AD Yellow Pencil for Best Music Video in 2011 and was subsequently exhibited at the Museum of the Moving Image, in New York in 2013, as part of ‘Spectacle’, which explored the music video as an important and influential art form in contemporary culture featuring directors such as Spike Jonze, Michel Gondry and Chris Cunningham – Sean’s biggest influences.
+Zef-Side won the D&AD Yellow Pencil for Best Music Video in 2011 and was subsequently exhibited at the Museum of the Moving Image, in New York in 2013, as part of ‘Spectacle’, which explored the music video as an important and influential art form in contemporary culture featuring directors such as Spike Jonze, Michel Gondry and Chris Cunningham – Sean’s influences as a kid.

-Returning home, Sean set out to discover what had motivated him to leave his homeland; travelling throughout South Africa with an Afrikaner and Xhosa photographer in a kickstarter-funded project; Twenty Journey – to uncover why he wanted to escape in the first place.
+Returning home, Sean set out to discover what had motivated him to leave his homeland; travelling throughout South Africa with an Afrikaner and Xhosa photographer in a kickstarter-funded project called Twenty Journey.
 The project culminated in Sean’s debut feature documentary, which opened the Durban International Film Festival and won the award for Best South African Documentary.

 Variety – “Durban: Fest Opener ‘Journeymen’ Explores Authentic South Africa”

 Following the Twenty Journey, Sean has been capturing the rebranding of South Africa since Rhodes Must Fall.
 A work in progress.